East End, Anguilla B.W.I

 Undergraduate student

-Chris is the Managing Director of NSF funded Center for Aerosol Impacts on Chemistry of the Environment (CAICE) and Balvi Filantropic Foundation funded Meta-Institute for Airborne Disease in a Changing Climate with interests in understanding the role of atmospheric aging and biological processes on the chemistry of sea spray aerosols.
-He joined the Prather Group in 2011 after graduating from the University of Wisconsin - Madison.
+Chris is the Managing Director of NSF funded Center for Aerosol Impacts on Chemistry of the Environment (CAICE) and Balvi Filantropic Foundation funded Meta-Institute for Airborne Disease in a Changing Climate (Airborne Institute) with interests in understanding the role of atmospheric aging and biological processes on the chemistry of sea spray aerosols.
+He joined the Prather Group in 2011 after graduating from the University of Wisconsin-Madison.

 Email: leechris@ucsd.edu